lecture2go/servlets/servlet-media-converter/README.md

 # Video Converter

-This is a simple video converter with functionality for
+You can use this simple servlet for the following:
 - converting of any media to h.264/AAC video
 - extracting mp3 audio/AAC from MPEG 4-Video

 ## How to install

 Copy this servlet to your servlet container root directory

 ## Run